joshuacookdev/joshuacookdev/README.md

 I'm currently working to improve my CI/CD skills, as well as (slowly) chipping away at the backlog of personal projects I entertain.
 Along with C#/F#/TS, I like to dabble in Python (and Matlab, when time allows it).

-My work utilizes the Atlassian suite, so I may not be super responsive if you try to interact with me here.
-If you need my attention, my [Twitter](https://twitter.com/_jdcook3) is the best way to reach me.
+My work utilizes ~~the Atlassian suite~~ _Azure DevOps now_, so I may not be super responsive if you try to interact with me here.
+If you need my attention, my [Twitter](https://twitter.com/_jdcook3) is the best way to reach me online.

 <details>
   <summary><strong>A little more about me:</strong></summary>